krizmere/xrmdevkit/README.md

-# Dynamics 365 CE Technical Consultant Essentials
+# Dynamics 365 XRM Developer Kit
 A starting kit for a new device for Dynamics 365 CRM development.
 Contains scripts to install the necessary tools to get started.

 # How To Use